Dachshund Age Calculator

 Obesity

-Symptoms: unable to feel ribs, waddling gait, exercise intolerance, back strain
+Symptoms: inability to feel ribs, loss of waist definition, waddling gait, exercise intolerance, difficulty grooming

 Dental Disease

-Symptoms: bad breath, red gums, loose teeth, difficulty eating
+Symptoms: bad breath, red or swollen gums, difficulty eating, pawing at mouth, loose or missing teeth, drooling

 Progressive Retinal Atrophy (PRA)